 In 1956, Robert K. Anderson came to the University of Minnesota with a joint appointment as a faculty member in the School of Veterinary Medicine and the School of Public Health.
 He served as the Associate Dean of the College of Veterinary Medicine from 1965 to 1971.
 With Ruth Foster, he invented the Gentle Leader® Headcollar in 1982.
-In his dual roles in Veterinary Medicine and Public Health, Anderson co-founded and served as director of CENSHARE, the Center to Study Human-Animal Relationships and Environments, one of the first centers to train and promote companion animal therapy.
+In his dual roles in veterinary medicine and public health, Anderson co-founded and served as director of CENSHARE, the Center to Study Human-Animal Relationships and Environments, one of the first centers to train and promote companion animal therapy.
 He retired in 1985.
-He served as a professor emeritus in both the School of Public Health and the College of Veterinary Medicine until his death on October 12, 2012.
+He died October 12, 2012.

 About the School of Public Health

 Public health programs were part of the University beginning in 1874.
 However, it was not until 1944 that the Board of Regents created the School of Public Health.
 In the years that followed, the School of Public Health added more and more areas of expertise.
 The University became the first in the country to grant a master’s degree in hospital administration in 1948, for example, and founded the nation’s first Ph.D. program in epidemiology in 1958.

 Please click here for a timeline of the University of Minnesota School of Public Health.

 Dr. Bashar Bakdash arrived at the University of Minnesota in 1974 and held a dual appointment in the School of Dentistry and the School of Public Health.
 In 1988, Dr. Bakdash became director of the Division of Periodontology.
 At the time of his interview, Dr. Bakdash was serving as interim Associate Dean for Academic Affairs in addition to his position as professor and director of the Division of Periodontology.